syncfusion-content/maui-toolkit-docs/maui-toolkit/TabView/Getting-Started.md

 ## Populate Tab Items in .NET MAUI Tab View

 Tab items can be added to the control using the [Items](https://help.syncfusion.com/cr/maui-toolkit/Syncfusion.Maui.Toolkit.TabView.SfTabView.html#Syncfusion_Maui_Toolkit_TabView_SfTabView_Items) property of [SfTabView](https://help.syncfusion.com/cr/maui-toolkit/Syncfusion.Maui.Toolkit.TabView.SfTabView.html).

+The following examples demonstrate how to add tab items to the SfTabView control using both XAML and C# approaches.

 {% tabs %}